Spectra of units for periodic ring spectra and group completion of graded E-infinity spaces: Introduction

 If $E$ is a commutative symmetric ring spectrum, there is a commutative $\cI$-space monoid $\OmegaIof{E}$ representing its multiplicative $E_{\infty}$ space.
 It is on objects defined by $(\OmegaIof{E})(\bld{m}) = \Omega^{m}E_m$.
 The grouplike $E_{\infty}$ space of units of $E$ is represented by a sub commutative $\cI$-space monoid $\GLoneIof{E}$ of $\OmegaIof{E}$.
 It gives rise to a very special $\Gamma$-space $\gloneIof{E}$ whose associated spectrum models the ordinary spectrum of units~\cite{Schlichtkrull_units,Lind-diagram}.

-The passage from $\GLoneIof{E}$ to $\gloneIof{E}$ is an instance of a general machinery: A classical result in homotopy theory known as the \emph{recognition principle} states that grouplike $E_{\infty}$~spaces have the homotopy types of infinite loop spaces.
+The passage from $\GLoneIof{E}$ to $\gloneIof{E}$ is an implementation of the \emph{recognition principle} which states that grouplike $E_{\infty}$~spaces have the homotopy types of infinite loop spaces.
 In~\cite{Sagave-S_group-compl} we prove in joint work with Schlichtkrull that the category $\cC\cS^{\cI}$ admits a \emph{group completion model structure} $\cC\cS^{\cI}_{\grp}$ whose fibrant objects are positive $\cI$-fibrant and grouplike.
 We further show that $\cC\cS^{\cI}_{\grp}$ is Quillen equivalent to $\Gamma$-spaces with a stable model structure.
 The resulting equivalence between the homotopy categories of grouplike commutative $\cI$-space monoids and connective spectra may be viewed as an incarnation of the recognition principle.
-We use this Quillen equivalence in~\cite{Sagave-S_group-compl} to show that the functor of homotopy categories $\Ho(\cC\Spsym) \to \Ho(\GammaS)$ induced by $\gloneI$ is a right adjoint.
-This reproves a result by Ando et al.~\cite{Ando-B-G-H-R_units-Thom}.
+We use this Quillen equivalence in~\cite{Sagave-S_group-compl} to show that the functor of homotopy categories $\Ho(\cC\Spsym) \to \Ho(\GammaS)$ induced by $\gloneI$ is a right adjoint, reproving a result by Ando et al.~\cite[Theorem 5.1]{ABGHR_Thom-rigid}.